elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The idea of CSS transitions is simple.
-We describe a property and how its changes should be animated.
-When the property changes, the browser paints the animation.
-That is, all we need is to change the property, and the fluid transition will be done by the browser.
+  <div><strong>Interview Response:</strong> CSS transitions are a basic concept.
+We explain a property's modifications and how they should be animated.
+The browser paints the animation whenever the property changes, and we have to alter the property, and the browser transitions smoothly.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />